Enhancement of quantum annealing via n-local catalysts: Introduction

 \section{Introduction}

 One of the primary goals of quantum computation is to solve combinatorial optimization problems more efficiently than classical computers.
 This can be achieved by mapping the problem to the ground state solution of a suitable Hamiltonian.
 The complexity of the problem is then transferred to the simulation of the ground state of this Hamiltonian on a quantum simulator.
 One method to simulate such a state is via adiabatic quantum annealing, which is a method where one starts from an easily preparable ground state of a known Hamiltonian and adiabatically varies the potential landscape to reach the target Hamiltonian \cite{10.1063/1.2995837,Johnson2011,RevModPhys.90.015002,RevModPhys.80.1061,Jiang2018}.
 According to the adiabatic theorem, this ensures that the correct state, and thus the solution, is obtained if the procedure is applied slowly enough.
-However, in practice, the chosen pathway can encounter points where the system undergoes a phase transition, leading to regions with extremely small energy gaps between the ground and first excited states.
+However, in practice, the chosen pathway can encounter points where the system undergoes a phase transition, leading to regions with extremely small energy gaps between the ground and first excited states~\cite{dutta2010quantum}.
 This threatens adiabaticity, as excitations can easily be generated in these regions.
-First-order phase transitions, characterized by an energy gap that is exponentially small in system size\cite{BORGS1993168}, are particularly problematic, driving the time complexity to solve the problem to be exponential in system size as well, thus negating any potential quantum advantage.
+Energy gaps which are exponentially small in system size, a common feature for first-order phase transitions and in some other scenarios~\cite{BORGS1993168,PhysRevLett.109.030502,PhysRevResearch.5.043236}, are particularly problematic, driving the time complexity to solve the problem to be exponential in system size, thus negating any potential quantum advantage.